-Using the examples in the instruction manual and the lesson practice problems from the student text, have the students practice the new concept until they understand it.
+Using the examples and the lesson practice problems from the student text, have the students practice the new concept until they understand it.
 It is one thing for students to watch someone else do a problem, it is quite another to do the same problem themselves.
 Do enough examples together so that they can do them without assistance.

-Do as many of the lesson practice pages as necessary (not all pages may be needed) until the students understand the new material.
+Do as many of the lesson practice pages as necessary (not all pages may be needed) until the students remember the new material and gain understanding.
 Give special attention to the word problems, which are designed to apply the concept being taught in the lesson.
-Additional lesson practice pages are available for download at MathUSee. com/downloads.php if your student needs more practice.